craft-forge/filament-translation-manager-docs/README.md

 ## Testing

-Translation Manager is backed by 600+ automated tests covering all functionality.
+This plugin is backed by 600+ automated tests covering all functionality.

 ---